 The Environmental Impact Analysis Process (EIAP) is the Air Force's tool for implementing procedures for environmental impact analysis within the United States and abroad.
-Within the United States, EIAP maintains compliance with NEPA and the Council on Environmental Quality (CEQ) Regulations for Implementing the Procedural Provisions of the NEPA (40 CFR Parts 1500 through 1508).
+Within the United States, EIAP maintains compliance with NEPA and the Council on Environmental Quality (CEQ) guidance.
 DAF environmental impact analyses of actions outside the United States are to be in accordance with Executive Order 12114, Environmental Effects Abroad of Major Federal Actions and 32 CFR 187, Environmental Effects Abroad of Major Department of Defense Actions.